onthecodepath/iOS-Interview-Questions/README.md

 - [Objective-C](https://github.com/onthecodepath/iOS-Interview-Questions#objective-c)
     - What is synthesize in Objective-C?
     - What is dynamic in Objective-C?
+    - What is the difference between _name vs self.name?
 - [Swift](https://github.com/onthecodepath/iOS-Interview-Questions#swift)
     - What is the difference between var and let?
     - What is the difference between a struct and a class?